-Rebel attack in eastern Congo kills 12 civilians and soldier
+Rebel attack in eastern Congo kills 15 civilians and soldier

 Dozens of armed groups are active in mineral-rich eastern Congo.
 Attacks have caused tens of thousands of people to flee their homes and complicated health workers’ efforts to contain an Ebola virus outbreak in the region.

+“One of my friends was killed and I don’t know if I will return,” she said.

+She was baffled as to why such attacks occurred.
+“We don’t want much, just peace,” she said.
+“We’re just farmers and we don’t understand why they are killing us.’

-A local civil society group known as CEPADHO says ADF rebels have killed more than 300 people in the Beni region since October alone.
+A local civil society group known as CEPADHO says ADF rebels have killed more than 450 people in the Beni region since October, when Congolese troops launched an offensive against rebels in the area.

+Some residents late last year protested against both Congolese and U.N. peacekeeping forces, accusing them of not doing more to protect civilians.

 Kibwana said Alungupa village is now under military control.
 The administrator appealed for calm and collaboration with authorities.